piraeusdatastore/piraeus-operator/README.md

 * LINSTOR
 * LINSTOR CSI driver

 ## Legacy Operator

 The previous version of Piraeus Operator is still available [here](https://github.com/piraeusdatastore/piraeus-operator/tree/master).

+If you are **currently using Piraeus Operator v1**, please continue to use it.
 It will be maintained, receiving updates to fix issues or new software versions until a stable upgrade path to v2 is available.

 ## Usage